elebumm/RedditVideoMakerBot/README.md

 - [x] Allowing users to choose between any subreddit.
 - [ ] Allowing users to change voice.
 - [ ] Creating better documentation and adding a command line interface.

+Please read our [contributing guidelines](CONTRIBUTING.md) for more detailed information.